asynchronics/tachyobench/README.md

 benchmark runs 61 such rigs of 13 senders and 1 receiver concurrently.

 The test is performed for various channel capacities.
-Note that unlike the other channels, tokio's MPSC channel reserves 1 additional slot for each of the 13 senders on top of the nominal capacity.
+Note that unlike the other channels, the MPSC channel of the `futures` crate reserves 1 additional slot for each of the 13 senders on top of the nominal capacity, so it has a slight advantage at low nominal capacities.

 ## Example usage